Cawdor Barracks: RAF Brawdy

-In February 1974 the Royal Air Force returned to Brawdy with 'D' Flight of No. 22 Squadron taking up residence with their Westland Whirlwind HAR.10 search and rescue helicopters.
-In September of the same year No. 229 Operational Conversion Unit, later the Tactical Weapons Unit (TWU), relocated with the Hawker Hunters after the closure of RAF Chivenor in Devon.
+In February 1974, the Royal Air Force returned to Brawdy with 'D' Flight of No. 22 Squadron taking up residence with their Westland Whirlwind HAR.10 search and rescue helicopters.
+In September of the same year, No. 229 Operational Conversion Unit, later the Tactical Weapons Unit (TWU), relocated with the Hawker Hunters after the closure of RAF Chivenor in Devon.
 By the late 1970s, the TWU operated British Aerospace Hawk T1A Squadron.

 Transfer to the British Army

 As part of the rationalisation of advanced and tactical weapons training, flying ceased at Brawdy on 31 August 1992.
 A small number of RAF personnel remained including No. 202 Squadron and their Westland Sea Kings, which eventually left in July 1994.

-Brawdy was transferred to the British Army in 1995 and became Cawdor Barracks, the army's main electronic warfare base.
+Brawdy was transferred to the British Army in 1995 and became Cawdor Barracks, the Army's main electronic warfare base.
 The name originated from the local Earls of Cawdor (who owned the Stackpole Estate).

+Cawdor Barracks is currently home to the 14 Signal Regiment ("14 Sigs"), the British Army's electronic warfare unit.